The video experts blog

-With an adaptive streaming video player, the internet speed is automatically detected, and the optimal video quality is played.
+With an adaptive bitrate streaming solution, the internet speed is automatically detected, and the optimal video quality is played.

-Some broadcasting platforms, including Dacast’s video and audio streaming service, offer multi-bitrate streaming for video broadcasting.
-This is relevant for both on demand and live-streamed content.
+Some live streaming platforms, including Dacast’s video and audio streaming service, offer multi-bitrate streaming for video broadcasting.
+This is relevant for both on-demand and live-streamed content.

 We strongly encourage you to invest in a streaming service with multi-bitrate streaming and adaptive media video players.
 These two tools can make a world of difference.